agourlay/omnibus/README.md

 > ~~> Streaming subscription for topics /customer/order + /logistic/export with mode simple

+All the topics must exist at the moment of the subscription or the whole request will be rejected.

-Of course you are free to use reactive modes on composed subscriptions.
-Just be ready to handle the flow of data if you target a root topic with the replay mode :D
+Of course you are can use reactive modes on composed subscriptions but be ready to handle the flow of data if you target a root topic with the replay mode :D

 ## Administration